MichaIng/DietPi-Docs/docs/software/gaming.md

     Just move the downloaded JAR file to the `/mnt/dietpi_userdata/papermc/plugins` directory.

-    #### What version of Minecraft does this work on
+    #### What version of Minecraft does this work on?

     PaperMC is built to run on Java edition, however with the optional Geyser and Floodgate plugins, it can run on Bedrock edition as well.
     Just choose to install them at the beginning.

 ***